NannyML/nannyml/docs/quick.rst

 Putting everything together, we see that 4 features exhibit data drift from late 2019 onwards.
 They are ``distance_from_office``, ``salary_range``, ``public_transportation_cost``, ``wfh_prev_workday``.
-This drift is responsible for the potential negative impact in performance that we observed in this time period.
+This drift is responsible for the potential negative impact in performance that we have observed in this time period.

 -----------------------
 What next